Home > Monuments

 August 5th, 2011

 Example of Jewish Headstones with PebblesIt is unlikely that you will see flower arrangements laid upon headstones in traditional Jewish cemeteries.
 Instead, you might notice heaps or mounds of pebbles atop of the grave sites.
 Large and small in no particular pattern or shape.
-This is an age-old Jewish tradition that roots from Biblical stories.
+This is an age-old Jewish tradition that takes roots from Biblical stories.
 It’s hard to tell exactly where the tradition originated, however, it is thought to go back to ancient times.

 Evidence in Scripture